lorossi/bash-scripts/README.md

   - all the uncommitted data will be pushed into a new branch called `auto-commit-<timestamp>`
 - The parameters can be combined together

+### Updateall

+Updates the system using the apt package manager.

+This script requires `apt` in order to work *(provided by Debian, Ubuntu, and other Debian-based distros)*

 ## Credits

 This project and all the scripts inside it are distributed under MIT license.